osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 openstack endpoint list
 ```

-Congratulation! you have your OpenStack cluster running.
+Congratulations! you have your OpenStack cluster running.